At Roundwood Park School home learning is set regularly for a number of excellent reasons:

 - Has no television within sight or hearing!

-- Please stop your child from doing unreasonable amounts of work and let us know by writing in the journal or in the exercise book what you have done.
+- Please stop your child from doing unreasonable amounts of work and let us know by writing in the exercise book what you have done.
 Home learning will not always be easy and may on occasions require some extended study.
 We would not however, wish any student to become stressed or over-anxious about their work and we do rely on you letting us know if this is the case.

 - Do let us know if your son or daughter does not appear to be doing enough home learning.
 Sometimes this is due to a ‘quality’ problem (the same home learning can take some students 10 minutes and others two hours!), sometimes it may mean that it is not being recorded.
 There should not normally be any period of more than a day or so without home learning.